CountyEthics

 Crag Considerations

-• The SW/W aspect is directly exposed to the prevailing SW weather systems funnelling through the Pass, so these boulders bear the full brunt of Atlantic fronts.
+• The SW/W aspect normally aids drying, but the prevailing SW rain-bearing winds mean the boulders receive the full brunt of Atlantic weather systems like the current one.

 Warnings 2